 Neonics are meant to be more targeted than non-systemic pesticides, but they’re not.
 Research has shown that only 5% of the pesticide actually gets taken up by the crop.
 The other 95% ends up in the soil, the groundwater, the air—and other nearby plants, including wildflowers and hedges.

 Neonicotinoids harm bees, butterflies, birds, and other animals.

-Neonics are toxic to insects and birds that eat pesticide-contaminated plants.
-And new research has found that neonicotinoid pesticides aren’t acting alone: Wildflowers near crops treated with neonics are often contaminated with numerous pesticides in addition to neonicotinoids.
-Evidence suggests these pesticide cocktails may be 1000 times more toxic than neonicotinoids alone.
+Wildlife are exposed to neonicotinoids when they eat pesticide-contaminated plants – including their seeds, pollen and nectar.
+And research has found that neonicotinoid pesticides aren’t acting alone: Wildflowers near crops treated with neonics are often contaminated with numerous pesticides in addition to neonicotinoids.
+Evidence suggests these pesticide cocktails can be 1000 times more toxic than neonicotinoids alone.

 Neonicotinoids are contaminating our countryside, and poisoning our wildlife.

 The EU’s partial, temporary ban isn’t enough: We demand that the Government ban the use of neonicotinoid pesticides on all crops, permanently.